Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @figure{/user_guides/boolean_operations/images/cells_algorithm_008.png, "Fuse operation"}

 These examples may last forever.
-To define any new operation, it is just necessary to define which Cells should be taken and which should be avoided.
+To define any new operation, it is just necessary to define, which Cells should be taken and which should be avoided.

-@section occt_algorithms_10	Algorithms Limitations
+@section occt_algorithms_10	Algorithm Limitations

 The chapter describes the problems that are considered as Algorithm limitations.
 In most cases an Algorithm failure is caused by a combination of various factors, such as self-interfered arguments, inappropriate or ungrounded values of the argument tolerances, adverse mutual position of the arguments, tangency, etc.